 Accessing protected Pulumi outputs with a PGP key

 I’ve been using Pulumi on a few recent projects to manage the AWS infrastructure.
 I’m greatly enjoying writing infrastructure config in Python and I find it generally fits my brain a bit better than Terraform.
-One smallish item that did confuse me when I first used it though was how to access values Pulumi quite reasonably considers to be sensitive - in this case AWS IAM user secret keys IAM users Pulumi creates.
+One smallish item that did confuse me when I first used it though was how to access values Pulumi quite reasonably considers to be sensitive - in this case AWS IAM user secret keys for the IAM users Pulumi creates.
 Pulumi’s aws.iam.AccessKey module specifies that the secret key is available in encrypted_secret if a PGP public key is provided to encrypt it with.
 It took me a bit of time to figure out how to do that (on an Ubuntu OS in my case) - here’s what I did in case it’s useful to somebody else:

 Make a PGP key